Agnes Keyser

-Agnes Keyser, DStJ, RRC (11 July 1852 – 11 May 1941) was a humanitarian, courtesan and longtime mistress to Edward VII, King of the United Kingdom.
+Agnes Keyser, DStJ, RRC (11 July 1852 – 11 May 1941) was a British humanitarian and longtime mistress to Edward VII, King of the United Kingdom.
 Keyser was the wealthy daughter of a Stock Exchange member.
 She remained with the King until his death in 1910.

 Keyser, as recorded by author Raymond Lamont-Brown in his book Edward VII's Last Loves: Alice Keppel and Agnes Keyser, held an emotional bond with the King that others did not, due to her being unmarried herself, and preferring a more private affair to a public one.

 Early life and education

 Agnes Keyser (pronounced Keeser), was born Elizabeth Agnes Keyser on 11 July 1852 at Great Stanmore in Middlesex, to Charles and Margaret Keyser.
 Her father was a partner in a stock exchange firm Ricardo and Keyser.
 Her ancestors were Jewish and arrived in Britain from Central Europe in the eighteenth century, and her ancestral country house was Cross Oak, Berkhamsted, Hertfordshire.
 Agnes was baptised as Christian.
 She had one brother, Charles Edward, and two sisters, the older Frances (Fanny) and the younger Marion.
 Her childhood home was Warren House, between the then two small towns of Stanmore and Bushey in Hertfordshire.
 While her brother went to Eton, the Keyser sisters, as was tradition at the time, were educated at home.
 Marion married early and little knowledge remains of her.
 However, Fanny and Agnes were close and when Fanny took to London's elite social life, Agnes Keyser followed.
 A large part of their father's fortune went to the two sisters and to give them a base in London he even bought them a large house in Chester Place, Hyde Park Square.